Frequently Asked Questions

 • complete and submit an application to the Deeley Foundation by December 31st.

-Once an applicant meets these basic criteria, then the Deeley Foundation applies additional criteria and evaluations to determine who will receive the award.
+Once an applicant meets these basic criteria, the Deeley Foundation applies additional criteria and evaluations to determine who will receive the award.
 Our ideal candidate is someone who is a good student, is active in school and the community, has a part-time job, and, overall, is someone who would derive a great deal of benefit from being awarded the scholarship.

 To be considered for the scholarship, each student is required to complete an application that includes several essay questions.
 These applications are then evaluated by the Board of Directors of The Thomas and Elsie Foundation, and the highest-rated applicants are selected to be interviewed.
 Members of the Deeley family conduct personal interviews with these selected applicants in the spring.